samblackburn/NetDoc/README.md

         Create<ShouldBePrivate>().DoNotUse();
     }
 ```
-If this class is compiled as part of the library's build, maintainers will immediately see that `ShouldBePrivate` is in use and should not be deleted without notifying the maintainers of the consuming codebase.
+This means `Library` maintainers will immediately see that `ShouldBePrivate` is in use and its API should not be changed without notifying the maintainers of the consuming codebase.

+Once all usages are represented inside a solution, refactorings like removing unused code become a lot easier.
+I wrote a [`RemoveUnused`](https://github.com/samblackburn/RemoveUnused) routine for this purpose.

 ## Build/test